mjordan/islandora_workbench/README.md

 drupal_filesystem: "fedora://"
 id_field: id
 ```

+The settings defined in a configuration file are:

 * `task` is one of 'create', 'update', delete', or 'add_media'.
 * `host` is the hostname, including port number if not 80, of your Islandora repository.